joaopedrocalencar/Joao-Alencar-Portolio/README.md

 npm install
 ```

+## Setup firebase (substitute my credentials with your own)

+### 1. Go to the Firebase Console (https://console.firebase.google.com/).
+### 2. Create a new Firestore Database
+### 3. Navigate to "Project settings" -> "Service accounts"
+### 4. Click "Generate new private key", then confirm by clicking "Generate key"
+### 5. Save the downloaded JSON file into your project directory
+### 6. Rename the JSON file to `serviceAccountKey`
+### 7. In settings, navigate to "General"
+### 8. Copy the content of "const firebaseConfig"
+### 9. Open firebase.js in the project folder, then paste the new "const firebaseConfig" over the old one

 # Running the website
-## 1.After setup, run the following command in the terminal:
+## 1. After setup, run the following command in the terminal:
 ```bash
 node server.js
 ```

-## 2.Open 'http://localhost:8080/' in a browser to acess the website
+## 2. Open 'http://localhost:8080/' in a browser to acess the website

+## 3. Open 'http://localhost:8080/contacts-monitor' to acess the firebase admin page

 *Implementation details
 **Backend: